 The Cancer Research Institute (CRI), the Association for Cancer lmmunotherapy (CIMT), the European Academy of Tumor Immunology (EATI), and the American Association for Cancer Research (AACR) are proud to present the Fourth International Cancer lmmunotherapy Conference.

-The 2018 meeting will take place at the New York Marriott Marquis in New York, New York, USA from September 30-October 3, 2018.
+The 2019 meeting will be held at the Espace Grande Arche in Paris, France from September 25 - 28, 2019.
 The program will focus on "Translating Science into Survival," and feature talks from more than 50 leaders in the field covering all areas of inquiry in cancer immunology and immunotherapy, including: regulating T cells and their response to cancer, tumor microenvironment, genetically engineered T cells, maintenance of immune balance, novel vaccine platforms and combinations, mutational analysis and predicting response to immunotherapy, convergence of technology and cancer immunotherapy, microbiome, and metabolism.

 This meeting will provide an unparalleled opportunity for teaching, learning, and networking among all stakeholders in the field: scientists, clinicians, regulators, drug developers, and patient advocates.

 While we encourage your use of social media in and around the conference, we ask that you be aware of the following guidelines:

-Follow the conference organizers on Twitter (@CancerResearch, @C_IMT, and @AACR) and use the hashtag #cicon18 for this conference.
+Follow the conference organizers on Twitter (@CancerResearch, @C_IMT, and @AACR) and use the hashtag #cicon19 for this conference.

 Conference attendees may share information from presentations on social media provided that they respect the wishes of presenters.
 Oral presenters may label any or all slides in their presentations with “DO NOT POST.”
 Similarly, poster presenters may label their posters with “DO NOT POST.”
 Attendees must respect the presenters’ requests in these instances and refrain from posting any images from these designated slides or posters on social media.